 Dog yeast infection, medically known as “canine candidiasis”, is a chronic disease caused by Candida Albicans.
 It is a single-celled organism that is found in the GI tracts of dogs (also cats and people).

 Like all yeasts, Candida albicans strives on sugars, including those from grains, starches, and other carbohydrates.
-Fortunately, the digestive tracts of healthy dogs also have “good friendly” bacteria (such as Lactobacillus acidophilus) that metabolize sugars, thus keeping candida in check by disrupting its food supply.
+Fortunately, the digestive tracts of healthy dogs also have “good friendly” bacteria (such as Lactobacillus acidophilus) that metabolize sugars.
+These good bacteria help keep candida in check by disrupting its food supply.

 Like all parasites, the candida yeast is opportunistic and, with the right environment, will overgrow and strive.